Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/gdp/modeling.rst

 Expanded syntax: more descriptive
 ---------------------------------

-Pyomo.GDP expanded syntax (see below) provides more clarity in the declaration of each modeling object.
+Pyomo.GDP expanded syntax (see below) provides more clarity in the declaration of each modeling object,  and gives the user explicit control over the ``Disjunct`` names.
 Assuming the ``ConcreteModel`` object :code:`m` and variables have been defined, lines 1 and 5 declare the ``Disjunct`` objects corresponding to selection of unit 1 and 2, respectively.
 Lines 2 and 6 define the input-output relations for each unit, and lines 3-4 and 7-8 enforce zero flow through the unit that is not selected.
 Finally, line 9 declares the logical disjunction between the two disjunctive terms.